SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

   <img src="{{site.url }}{{site.baseurl }}/assets/img/merlin_arthur/decision_list.png" alt="img1" style="float:center; margin-right: 5%; width:95%">
   <p style="clear: both;"></p>
 </div>
-**Figure 1.** Feature attribution map generated with LRP for a Fisher Vector Classifier (FV) and a Deep Neural Network (DNN).
-One can see that the FV decides the boat class based mostly on the water.
-Will this classifier generalise to boats without water?
-From [Lapuschkin2016])
+**Figure 1.** An example of a decision list taken from [Rudin2019] used to predict whether a delinquent will be arrested again.
+The reasoning of the decision list is directly readable.)
 {:.figcap}

-### Feature Attribution Methods
+### Feature Importance Attribution

 For a given neural network and an input, *feature attribution* map (FAM) aims to highlight what part of the input is relevant for the neural network decision on this input.
 The idea is that generally only a small part of the input is important.
 If the neural network decides whether an image contains a cat or a dog, only the part of the image displaying the respectiv animal should be considered important.
 This consideration omits in which way the important features were considered.
 It can thus be seen as the lowest level of the reasoning process.